-

 "The combined and coordinated use of medical, psychological, social, educational and vocational measures to restore function or achieve the highest possible level of function of persons physically, psychologically, socially and economically; to maximise quality of life and to minimise the person's long term health care needs and community support needs."

-As a member of the Heads of Workers' Compensation Authorities Australia and New Zealand (HWCA), DVA's rehabilitation approach uses the HWCA principles of practice for rehabilitation providers
+As a member of the Heads of Workers' Compensation Authorities Australia and New Zealand (HWCA), DVA's rehabilitation approach uses the HWCA principles of practice for workplace rehabilitation providers.

-The aims of DVA rehabilitation are defined in section 1.2 of this library.
+The aims of DVA rehabilitation are defined in section 1.2 in this library.

 DVA's whole-of-person rehabilitation focus is underpinned by research into the health benefits of good work.
-More information about the health benefits of good work can be found in section 9.1 of this library.
+More information about the health benefits of good work can be found in section 9.1 in this library.

 Types of rehabilitation support